MSc Industrial and Environmental Biotechnology

-The Master’s programme in Industrial and Environmental Biotechnology aims to provide a deep understanding of how to design and operate state-of-the-art life science based processes, with respect to product quality, sustainability and finance.
-The goal is to use cells and cell components like enzymes to produce commodities such as fine and bulk chemicals, pharmaceuticals or their building blocks, food, paper & pulp, energy, polymeric materials and clean water.
-The programme offers a comprehensive education in this vital and varied field, enabling students to prepare for careers in Sweden or internationally.
+The master’s programme in Industrial and Environmental Biotechnology provides a deep understanding of how to design and operate state-of-the-art life science-based processes, with respect to product quality, sustainability and finance.
+Graduates have the competencies and skills to use cells, cell components and biomolecules to produce commodities such as food, biofuel and biomaterials, for the development of a sustainable society.

 Industrial and Environmental Biotechnology at KTH

 The two-year programme comprises advanced courses regarding biotechnological tools used for the development of industrial processes, sustainable production of commodities and the impact of such processes on the environment and the society.
 The education provided is comprehensive and prepares students for future carriers in Sweden or internationally in a private and public sector.

 Three tracks are offered within the program syllabus: cell-based process biotechnology, enzyme biotechnology and environmental biotechnology.
 The tracks are designed to provide specialization within the particular biotechnology field.
 Students have the opportunity to tailor their education by choosing one track and complement with courses from other tracks, or the master’s programme in Medical Biotechnology.
 It is also possible to cherry-pick courses from any track to create one’s unique professional profile.